David Warner: Australia opener announces end of ODI and Test career

 Warner, who also has a contract with the Delhi Capitals in the Indian Premier League, highlighted the threat Test cricket faces from franchise cricket.

-"Fortunately in my development, I didn't have that there, so I didn't have to make that decision of going out and playing in those."
+"Fortunately in my development, I didn't have that there, so I didn't have to make that decision of going out and playing in those," he said.

 "Today with so many different opportunities and a lot of money at stake for younger guys coming through, it's a tough decision to make."